akasarto/aspnet-mvc5-starter-template/README.md

 >
 > \* Licenses are per project.
 > \* Price is in United States Dollar (USD).
+> \* Price may vary depending on currency conversion rates.
 > \* This project took a lot of effort.
 Please avoid piracy.
 > \* Payment receipt will be under the name _SCHNEIDER SYSTEMS LTDA - ME_.